minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 contributions) for the analysis, and the hypothesis which are set up for the analysis.

-== Vote Specifications from Stratmann, 2002
+== Roll Call Vote Specifications from Stratmann <vote_spec>
-// Vote repition, winners & losers defined,
-Thomas Stratmann @stratmann-2002, who in his 2002 paper follows a similar methodology to determine the causal relationship between campaign contributions and the representative's vote shares, defines the following rollcall votes
+// Conditions met: Vote repition, winners & losers defined, Thomas Stratmann @stratmann-2002, who in his 2002 paper follows a similar methodology to determine the causal relationship between campaign contributions and the representative's vote shares, defines the following rollcall votes